Pavement

 Pavement background

-WSDOT ensures interstate pavement preservation takes priority over other roadways due to the Federal Highway Administration Transportation Performance Management requirements.
-The emphasis on these more-traveled strategic freight corridors (also known as T-1 and T-2 corridors) can have larger affects on increases and decreases in the percentage of VMT-weighted pavement in fair or better condition.
+WSDOT ensures interstate pavement preservation takes priority over other roadways due to the Federal Highway Administration's Transportation Performance Management requirements.
+The emphasis on these more-traveled strategic freight corridors (also known as T-1 and T-2 corridors) can have larger effects on increases and decreases in the percentage of VMT-weighted pavement in fair or better condition.

 During the last 15 years, WSDOT's approach to pavement preservation has focused on extending how long its pavement assets remain in fair or better condition.
-However, due to preservation continuing to be underfunded, this strategy is no longer sustainable.
-Preservation and maintenance of Washington's transportation system—including WSDOT-owned pavement—has been underfunded for decades.
+WSDOT has stretched every dollar available, applying crack sealant and patching potholes and converting lower volume asphalt pavements to chip seal (Bituminous Surface Treatment).
+However, due to chronic underfunding for decades, this strategy is no longer sustainable.

 Strategic freight corridor classifications